seamplex/feenox/doc/lorenz.md

-For example, let us consider the famous chaotic [Lorenz’s dynamical system](http://en.wikipedia.org/wiki/Lorenz_system).
+Let us consider the famous chaotic [Lorenz’s dynamical system](https://www.seamplex.com/feenox/examples/daes.html#lorenz-attractorthe-one-with-the-butterfly).
 Here is one way of getting an image of the butterfly-shaped attractor using FeenoX to compute it and [Gnuplot](http://www.gnuplot.info/) to draw it.
 Solve

 ::: {.not-in-format .texi .plain .gfm}
 $$